matias-gonz/rusty-curves/README.md

 let alice_sk = g * alice_pk;
 ```

-Hacking Alice means finding `alice_pk` and that is solving DLP.
+Hacking Alice means finding `alice_sk` and that is solving DLP.
 DLP is a _hard_ problem and there are many algorithms.
 Next I will present two of them:

 ### Brute force